Acts 19

 Acts 19:13-16The Sons of Sceva: "Who Are Ye?"

-13Then certain of the vagabond Jews, exorcists, took upon them to call over them which had evil spirits the name of the Lord Jesus, saying, We adjure you by Jesus whom Paul preacheth.
-14And there were seven sons of one Sceva, a chief of the priests, which did so.
+13Then certain of the vagabond Jews, exorcists, took upon them to call over them which had evil spirits the name of the LORD Jesus, saying, We adjure you by Jesus whom Paul preacheth.
+14And there were seven sons of one Sceva, a Jew, and chief of the priests, which did so.
 15And the evil spirit answered and said, Jesus I know, and Paul I know; but who are ye?
 16And the man in whom the evil spirit was leaped on them, and overcame them, and prevailed against them, so that they fled out of that house naked and wounded.

 The demon does not obey.
 Instead, it speaks - and what it says is devastating: "Jesus I know, and Paul I know; but who are ye?"
 The demon recognizes genuine authority when it encounters it.
 Paul has been baptized in the Spirit, has lived in faith, has cast out many demons through Christ's authority.
 Jesus and Paul are known to the demon because their authority is real, personal, earned through submission.
 The sons of Sceva are unknown because their power is borrowed, formulaic, hollow.